-The Division of Developmental-Behavioral Pediatrics provides outpatient care at Texas Scottish Rite Hospital and Children’s Medical Center in seven specialized clinics.
+The Division of Developmental-Behavioral Pediatrics provides outpatient care at Scottish Rite for Children and Children’s Medical Center in nine specialized clinics.

 The Clinic offers comprehensive developmental/behavioral evaluations and care for children, from birth through adolescence.

 - The complex developmental processes of children and how these fit into the context of their families and communities

 - The influences of biological, psychological, and social factors on the cognitive, language, and social-emotional development of children